 When I’m analyzing characters or stories, I don’t necessarily go in chronological order.
 Last week we were in chapter 17 of Genesis.
 This week we will look at chapter 16.
-With the TV version of Margaret Atwood’s Handmaid’s Tale in its third season on Hulu, I thought this would be an interesting scene for many people.
+With the TV version of Margaret Atwood’s Handmaid’s Tale starting a new season on Hulu, I thought this would be an interesting scene for many people.

 Genesis Chapter 16